qltd/SwiftBio/wp-content/plugins/magic-liquidizer-responsive-table/readme.txt

 * Initial Released Date

 == Upgrade Notice ==

+= 2.0.2 - 08/10/2018 =
+* [Important] Upgrade is required to avoid bugs.
+Sorry for inconvenience
+* [Fixed] No display on mobile view due to empty fields on Selectors

 = 2.0.0 - 02/02/2017 =
 * [Improved] JS to support most of HTML Table Format